 Each case is unique and rheumatologists will therefor look at a number of factors in determining whether someone is in remission.
 Dr. Yazici went on to say that “well-controlled RA is similar to remission in a lot of cases.”

 How to get to remission

-Dr. Yazici said "the main thing is not the medication you use, but how aggressively you use it.
-We have to keep pushing it and evaluate the patient at least every three months and not keeping people on a medication for more than six months if they're not adequately responding to it.”
-This is the treat to target approach, "the main movement in rheumatology these days.”
+Dr. Yazici said: “The main thing is not the medication you use, but how aggressively you use it.
+We have to keep pushing it and evaluate the patient at least every three months, and not keep people on a medication for more than six months if they're not adequately responding to it.”
+This is the treat-to-target approach — “the main movement in rheumatology these days.”

-Dr. Yazici went on to explain that of those that reach a target of low disease activity or remission, approximately 40 percent can do so on one medication and approximately 60 percent will require a combination of medications, usually involving Biologics.
-Many can manage on the same medication for long time, but "50% have to change something within 5 years or so."
-If they switch to another medication, it is likely that they will respond well again
+Dr. Yazici went on to explain that of those who reach a target of low disease activity or remission, approximately 40 percent can do so on one medication, and approximately 60 percent will require a combination of medications, usually involving biologics.
+Many can manage on the same medication for a long time, but "50 percent have to change something within five years or so."
+If they switch to another medication, it is likely that they will respond well again.

 For those who do not respond to treatment, Dr. Yazici offers the hope of new medications being developed.
-"There are at least two more medication coming out in the next two years."
-He explained that the present Biologics target certain molecules, but current medications don't target everything - "there are six or seven new molecules being discussed and it's our hope that those people who are not responding to current therapies will respond to the new ones."
+He explained that the present biologics target certain molecules, but current medications don't target everything: "There are six or seven new molecules being discussed and it's our hope that those people who are not responding to current therapies will respond to the new ones."

 Our thanks to Dr. Yazici for taking the time to share information about remission and the reasons to hope for the future.